facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 Floureon - leave blank
 SWANN - 12345

 &nbsp;

-# 3. Flash Based Recovery - Hardware required.
+# 3. Flash Based Recovery - Hardware required

 The operating system on a large number of CCTV systems is stored on a SOIC-8 form factor flash IC.
 This IC can commonly be read whilst in situ on the board.
 Common brands seen are often MXIC (Macronix) or Winbond brand chips.